 Synda sniffed.
-She brushed off her dress once the toughs left to whatever cesspit had spawned them.
-Sure she was clean, Synda returned to the academy.
+She brushed off her dress once the toughs departed to whatever cesspit had spawned them.
+Sure she was clean, Synda returned to Drenlyn Academy.

 All outlanders revolted her, but the Imperials most of all.
 Each was a tyrant and a liar, hiding steel with honeyed words and false treaties.
 And they brought their lackeys with them: savage Nords, half-breed Bretons, and even the decadent Altmer her ancestors had fled so long ago.
-With that the taxes, her family's business funding the war machine that suppressed them.
-Morrowind reduced to a sideshow, ancient bloodlines of honor and faith kowtowing to the pleasure of plump Imperial bureaucrats.
+So too came the taxes, her family's business now funding the war machine that suppressed them.
+Morrowind reduced to a sideshow, ancient bloodlines of honor and faith kowtowing for the pleasure of plump Imperial bureaucrats.